A General Marked Point Process Framework For Self-Exciting Network Evolution: Dynamic Network Point Process Setup

-where $f$ cannot be decomposed as described above.
-Such a non-separable specification is natural for the time-evolving random network growth process setting.
-For example, one may expect to wait a short time for an background singleton node to be added to the network but relatively long time for new highly connected node to arrive.
-If the kernel function $g$ can be factorized $g(t-u,m)=f(m)h(t-u)$ and $\lambda_0(m)=\chi f(m)$ exists where $f(m)$ is the mark density and $\chi$ is the Poisson background rate, then the process characterized by \eqref{eqn:HawkesMPP} is a \textit{mark separable} Hawkes process \citep{davis2024multivariate, schoenberg2004testing}.
+A non-separable specification is natural for the time-evolving random network growth process setting.
+For example, one may expect to wait a short time for a background singleton node to be added to the network, but a relatively long time for a new highly connected node to arrive.
+For discussion and development of this idea see Section \ref{sec:path_dependent}.

+\begin{remark}[Topology--timing feedback vs.\ the ground--mark decomposition] Two notions are useful to keep distinct.

+\emph{(i) Ground--mark decomposition (algebraic).} Whenever the ground intensity is finite, any marked point process admits the identity